 How do you teach students to cite evidence in text?
-This blog post will take you through a plan that will get your students citing evidence!
-I spread this out over several lessons.
+This blog post will take you through a week-long plan that will get your students citing text evidence!

 How do you find this evidence?
 Use ACE after reading the text thoroughly!